camwest5/python-training-intensive/setup.md

 ---

 ## Overview
 Welcome to our three-day Python training intensive!
-By Thursday afternoon, you'll have learnt the R skills to manipulate, visualise and present data.
+By Thursday afternoon, you'll have learnt the Python skills to manipulate, visualise and present data.
 We'll spend roughly half the time learning content, and half the time working on a project in groups.

 As we set up, there's a few things to do, if you haven't already